s-r-e-e-r-a-j/SSHBrute/README.md

 ```
 You can install requirements (optional if you are using kali linux):-

-`in kali linux all are pre-installed so don't need this`
+`in kali linux all are pre-installed so don't need this on kali linux`

 ```bash
 pip3 install -r requirements.txt